-As such, they’ll look for this Friday’s data to be an indicator of the next rate hike.
+As such, they’ll look for this Wednesday’s data to be an indicator of the next rate hike.
 However, if you think of it, the data shouldn’t matter.

 It so happens that the interest rate differential is so big (against the Euro, CHF, JPY, etc.) and rising, that traders have all the incentives to buy the dollar.
 Sooner or later, it’ll become evident.